adamgaynor/Spacecamp/README.md

 I will implement the ability to drag-and-drop to rearrange items in the To-Do list and discussions list, with the 'jQuery UI' library.

 [Details][phase-five]

+###Phase 6: Users can upload documents to be viewed by collaborators (~2 days)
+I will add the capability for users to upload documents that can be shared with collaborators on the same project.
+This will be done using the filepicker.io library.

 ### Bonus Features (TBD)
 - [ ] Users can upload documents